-What have Interference Networks to do with Acoustic Cameras, with Radar, Sonar or optical lense systems?
+Q: What have Interference Networks to do with Acoustic Cameras, with Radar, Sonar or optical lense systems?

 The Acoustic Camera was the first and simplest demonstration how interference nets work, how to transform time series into images and vice versa.

-Wave field theories are Fourier-driven.
+Q: Wave field theories are Fourier-driven.
 Why can't I find Fourier approaches in your papers?

-To overlay two waves in space-time, in the one-dimensional case we use convolution or cross-correlation.
-If we have very long time functions (lets say with 1 million samples each) the calculation is very time consuming.
-Using sinoidal waves, a shorter way is, to transform the time series into frequency series using the Fourier transformation (FFT).
+A: To overlay two waves in space-time, in the one-dimensional case we use convolution or cross-correlation.
+If we have very long time functions (lets say with thousands of samples per picture) the calculation is very time consuming.
+So for very long series, a shorter way is, to transform the time series into frequency series using the Fourier transformation (FFT).

-Or as Albert Einstein said: "Any intelligent fool can make things bigger, more complex, and more violent!"
+Things were complicate enough.
+So we started with the simplest case.
+It is, as Albert Einstein said: "Any intelligent fool can make things bigger, more complex, and more violent!"

 Thanks to the Daniel Herfert group at GFaI for this short interview (2015?).

 Smartphone-layout enabled 2022/10/27